Frédéric Fiebig: Moving to Alsace and retiring in Tännchel

-In 1932, Eric died of his long illness at the age of 11 years.
+In 1932, Eric died of his long illness.
+He was 11 years old.
 This first family drama broke the painter and he decided to settle permanently in Sélestat where a street now bears his name.
 In 1934, he remained so depressed that he retired to the Tännchel mountains where he lived as a hermit in the Grimmelshütte, a poor forest shelter.
-This place known for ancient megalithic cults seemed to have encouraged him to move forward.
-He kept close to nature, which he observed and painted on countless small "in carto" formats to find peace, he "eats nettles and drinks rainwater".
-He stayed there all winter, which was particularly harsh and became known as the ghost of Tännchel, but some villagers still brought him supplies from time to time.
-"Hearing beating the heart of the earth, feeling your blood circulating and translating these feelings at least roughly into my painting, that's what I call living," he said.
-In town, people were gossiping on this secluded painter, the hikers or the woodcutters whom he came across from time to time in the mountain believed that he was a madman.
+This place, known for ancient megalithic cults, seemed to have encouraged him to move forward.
+He kept close to nature, which he observed and painted on countless small "in carto" formats to find peace.
+It was said of him that he "eats nettles and drinks rainwater".
+He stayed there all winter, which was particularly harsh, and became known as the ghost of Tännchel, though some villagers still brought him supplies from time to time.
+"Hearing the beating of the heart of the earth, feeling your blood circulating and translating these feelings at least roughly into my painting, that's what I call living," he said.

+In town, people were gossiping on this secluded painter; the hikers or the woodcutters whom he came across from time to time in the mountain believed that he was a madman.
 On 8 December 1934, the newspaper of Sélestat published a long article on the ghost of the Tännchel in which Fiebig was presented as a "very bearded and very hairy" person who had a rat as his sole companion.
-Not everyone appreciated the painter's presence in the shelter.
+In addition, not everyone appreciated the painter's presence in the shelter.
 In 1935, the Gendarmerie came and found him: he was obliged to go down to the valley in Sélestat.
 "If his stay had lasted more than a year, he could have pretended to become the tenant of the refuge."

-Being a bit more serene, he agreed to submit to the important regional exhibition of the "Artists and Friends of the Arts of Colmar" in 1936.
-It was a success as his work was welcome again and he delivered nearly 100 paintings that year.
-He painted close to 600 canvas in Alsace, essentially small sizes representing the surrounding landscape in all seasons.
-Unfortunately, the annexation of Alsace by Nazi Germany and the financial crisis vaporized his savings and made him very poor again.
+Being a bit more serene in 1936, he agreed to submit to the important regional exhibition of the "Artists and Friends of the Arts of Colmar".
+It was a success.
+His work was welcome again and he delivered nearly 100 paintings that year.
+He painted close to 600 canvases in Alsace, essentially small sizes representing the surrounding landscape in all seasons.

+Unfortunately, the annexation of Alsace by Nazi Germany and the effects of the Depression vaporized his savings and made him very poor again.